ru2saig/printASCII/README.md

 Demo:

-This snippet shows an example of how to use the script to generate ASCII art
+This snippet shows an example of how to use the script to generate ASCII art:

 ```
 $python value-chart.png 1